datamol-io/graphium/README.md

 source ~/.venv/graphium_ipu/bin/activate    # Activate the environment

 # Install the PopTorch wheel
 # Make sure this is the 3.3 SDK
+# Change the link according to your operating system and the `PATH_TO_SDK`
 pip install PATH_TO_SDK/poptorch-3.3.0+113432_960e9c294b_ubuntu_20_04-cp38-cp38-linux_x86_64.whl

 # Enable Poplar SDK (including Poplar and PopART)